wilbertliu/Awesome-Go-Twitter/CONTRIBUTING.md

 # Contribution Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
+Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ---

 Ensure your pull request adheres to the following guidelines:

+- Search previous suggestions before making a new one to avoid duplicate.
+- **Make an individual pull request for each suggestion.**
+- Use the following format: `[TWITTERHANDLE](LINK) - DESCRIPTION.`
+- New categories, or improvements to the existing categorization are welcome.
+- Keep descriptions short and simple, but descriptive.
+- End all descriptions with a full stop / period.
+- Check your spelling and grammar.
+- Make sure that your suggestion is alphabetized within its item category.
-- Make sure you take care of this
+- Make sure your text editor is set to remove trailing whitespace.
-- And this as well
-- And don't forget to check this

 Thank you for your suggestions!